caizikun/PICA-Python-Instrument-Control-and-Automation/PICA_README.md

 ## Architecture

 The core design philosophy of PICA is the separation of concerns, implemented through a distinct **Frontend-Backend** architecture for each measurement module.
+This is a key feature for the executable version of the software.

--   **Frontend:** Each measurement has a dedicated GUI script (e.g., `IV_K2400_Frontend_v5.py`) built with `Tkinter`.
+-   **Frontend (complete application):** Each measurement has a dedicated GUI script (e.g., `IV_K2400_Frontend_v5.py`) built with `Tkinter`.
 It is responsible for all user interaction, parameter input, and data visualization (live plotting).
 It runs in the main process.

--   **Backend:** The instrument control logic is encapsulated in a separate class (e.g., `Keithley2400_Backend`).
+-   **Backend (CLI):** The instrument control logic is encapsulated in a separate class (e.g., `Keithley2400_Backend`).
 This class handles all `PyVISA` communication, instrument configuration, and data acquisition commands.

 -   **Process Isolation:** When a measurement is started, the frontend launches its corresponding backend logic in a separate, isolated process using Python's `multiprocessing` library.
 This is the key to PICA's stability: a crash or error in one measurement script will not affect the main launcher or any other running experiments.